KyryloTaher/ELISA/README.md

 ```bash
 python elisa_gui.py
 ```
 Two 8x12 tables are shown for sample names and values.
-Fill or paste data from Excel.
-Select wells directly on the tables and use the *Set selected* buttons to mark the controls (or type their indices such as `A1 B1`).
-When **Save Plate** is pressed the plate is stored in the local database and optionally to Excel and Google Sheets depending on the check boxes.
+Use the **Paste** buttons to paste tables copied from Excel into the grid.
+Select wells directly on the tables (or type their indices such as `A1 B1`) and use the *Set selected* buttons to mark control wells.
+Press **Save Plate** to store the plate in the local database and optionally to Excel and Google Sheets depending on the check boxes.